rafaelhlima/LOPythonGuide/Chapters/ch01_beginners_guide.md

 And you might have also heard that it is possible to create Python macros as well, which is cool since Python is one of the most popular languages nowadays.
 However, since there is no built-in Python IDE in LibreOffice, the barrier of entry is a bit taller and learning the absolute basics of Python programming in LibreOffice may scare off new users.

 A common question I get from many users is: *How do I create Python scripts in LibreOffice?* The problem with answering this question is that there's not a single answer to it.
-The answer depends on the type of script you want to create: is it a user a shared or a document script?
+The answer depends on the type of script you want to create: is it a user, a shared or a document script?
 And it also depends on how you set up your development environment.

-So instead of delving into all this complexity, in this guide I would like to provide the basics for those wanting to create their first Python script in LibreOffice.
+So instead of delving into all this complexity, in this guide I will teach the basics for those wanting to create their first Python script in LibreOffice.
 This way, you will have a place to start and build on your Python scripting skills.

 ### Who is This Guide For?